sebdanielsson/sebdanielsson.dev/src/blog/2020-09-10-minecraft-bedrock-dedicated-server-docker.md

 ---
 title: Start a Minecraft Bedrock Server using Docker
 description: Complete guide to setting up a Minecraft Bedrock dedicated server using Docker and Docker Compose with configuration examples and permissions management.
-pubDate: '2020-09-10'
+pubDate: "2020-09-10"
 slug: minecraft-bedrock-dedicated-server-docker
 tags: [docker, container, compose, minecraft, bedrock, dedicated, server, linux, tutorial, guide]
-heroImage: './images/minecraft-docker.webp'
+heroImage: "./images/minecraft-docker.webp"
-heroImageAlt: 'Screenshot of Minecraft with an overlay of the Docker compose file.'
+heroImageAlt: "Screenshot of Minecraft with an overlay of the Docker compose file."
 author: Sebastian Danielsson
 draft: false
 ---